• Menu

 • Manuscripts

-Our Inside The Archive blog series casts new light onto the Burgess Foundation’s collections.
-In this post, we take a leaf from Anthony Burgess’s notebooks.
+The Inside The Archive blog series describes highlights of the Burgess Foundation’s collections.
+In this post, we look at Anthony Burgess’s notebooks.

-Burgess was not an especially prolific diarist, and his attempts to keep a daily record of his activities do not usually last beyond a few entries.
-In 1951 a diary begins with great energy on 1 January, but peters out by 4 February.
-Subsequent attempts fare rather worse, ending on 3 January 1952 and 2 January 1954.
+Burgess was not a prolific diarist, and his attempts to keep a daily record of his activities do not extend beyond a few entries for each year.
+In 1951 a new year diary begins on 1st January, but fades out by 4th February.
+His subsequent attempts at diary-keeping end on 3 January 1952 and 2 January 1954.

-The interest in these early diaries lies in his collaboration with his first wife, Lynne, who contributes some of the entries herself: these brief records are among the few examples of Lynne’s own writing.
+The interest in these early diaries lies in his collaboration with his first wife, Lynne, who contributes some of the entries herself.

-Apart from a small number of letters and photographs, and a handful of books that now form part of the Burgess Foundation library, Lynne Wilson did not leave many traces and much of what is known about her life with Burgess is told in his words: these fragments are a glimpse of another perspective.
-Of particular interest are diaries covering the months between January 1955 and December 1956, mostly written by Lynne, while the Burgesses were living in Malaya, providing an important contemporary record of their time there.
+Apart from family letters, annotated photographs and a handful of inscribed books in the Burgess Foundation’s library, Lynne Wilson did not leave many traces.
+Most of what we know about her life with Burgess is told in his words, but these fragments provide valuable examples of her writing.
+Of particular interest are brief diaries covering the months from January 1955 to December 1956, mostly written by Lynne, which provide a first-hand contemporary record of their life in colonial Malaya.

-The earliest material in this collection is an incomplete third chapter of Burgess’s undergraduate dissertation on Doctor Faustus by Christopher Marlowe.
-Burgess later recalled writing it as German bombers droned overhead on their way to Trafford Park.
-The completed essay was submitted in the summer of 1940.
+The earliest surviving notebook material, which can be dated to 1940, is an incomplete draft chapter from Burgess’s university dissertation on Doctor Faustus by Christopher Marlowe.
+In his autobiography, Burgess recalled that he wrote it as German planes droned overhead on their way to bomb Trafford Park, and industrial area near Manchester.
+The completed dissertation was submitted in the summer of 1940, but no copies have survived.

-The same notebook contains manuscript notes towards a lecture on ‘Cultural Reconstruction’, delivered by Burgess while he was working for the Royal Army Education Corps in Gibraltar between 1943 and 1946, and two fragments of an untitled story about life in the army.
-These two episodes form the earliest surviving notes towards the book which eventually became Burgess’s first novel, A Vision of Battlements, completed in 1952.
+The same notebook contains manuscript notes towards a lecture on ‘Cultural Reconstruction’, delivered by Burgess while he was working for the Royal Army Education Corps in Gibraltar between 1943 and 1946, and there are two fragments of an untitled story about life in the British Army.
+It is possible that this material is related to Burgess’s novel about his life in Gibraltar during the Second World War, A Vision of Battlements, written in 1952 but not published until 1965.

-The notebooks contain many further references to novels, both projected and completed, such as Honey for the Bears (also referred to as ‘Two, Two, the Opposites!’), MF (known as ‘The Incest Play’, ‘The Riddle Solver’, and ‘The Solver of Riddles’) and The Wanting Seed (referred to as ‘Fertility Novel’, ‘Let Copulation Thrive’, and ‘Hope Lies with the Children’).
+Other notebooks contain early plans for novels, such as Honey for the Bears (working title: ‘Two, Two, the Opposites!’), M/F — also referred to here as ‘The Incest Play’, ‘The Riddle Solver’, and ‘The Solver of Riddles’ — and The Wanting Seed, whose working titles included ‘Fertility Novel’, ‘Let Copulation Thrive’, and ‘Hope Lies with the Children’.

-They also serve as a place for music scores by Burgess, limericks, cocktail recipes, personal accounts, ‘to-do’ lists, doodles, cartoons and calligraphic exercises in Arabic.
-Taken together, these books provide a wealth of new information about miscellaneous aspects of Burgess’s personal and professional life, and his emergence as a writer and composer.
+Elsewhere in the collection of Burgess notebooks, we find a few bars of music by Burgess, limericks, cocktail recipes, personal accounts, to-do lists, cartoons and calligraphic exercises in Jawi, the Arabic form of Malay.
+Taken together, these books provide fragments of information about various aspects of Burgess’s personal and professional life, and his ambitions to become a writer and/or a composer.

-These notebooks have already provided important research material for the Irwell Edition of the Works of Anthony Burgess and other academic articles.
-They appear in the catalogue of manuscripts, which can be accessed at the Archives Hub.
-As the notebooks are fragile and in poor condition, consultation of this material is subject to the approval of the Foundation’s archivist.
+The notebooks have already provided some background for the Irwell Edition of the Works of Anthony Burgess and a few academic articles.
+They appear in the catalogue of manuscripts, which can be accessed via the Archives Hub.
+Because the notebooks are very fragile, consultation of this material is subject to the approval of the Foundation’s archivist.
 Contact us for more information.

 Inside the archive: read more here